MrZainRP/mz-lumberjack/README.md

 ### E. RESTART SERVER

 8. If you attend to all of the above steps you will need to restart the server in order for the new added items to be recognised by qb-core.
 Starting the mz-scrap resource without doing this will cause errors.
-Please restart your server ensuring that mz-scrap is ensured/starts after qb-core starts (ideally it should just form part of your [qb] folder).
-Happy sbin diving!
+Please restart your server ensuring that mz-lumberjack is ensured/starts after qb-core starts (ideally it should just form part of your [qb] folder).
+Happy tree chopping and crafting!